turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

 You can then use JavaScript to keep this information up to date - for example, once `aria-expanded="false"`, you'd set your `aria-label` to `"Open sidebar navigation menu"`.

-Open [this CodePen](https://codepen.io/damwhit/pen/XeLVbw) to play around with it.

 **NOTE**: Use `aria-label` with caution.
 The screen reader will now REPLACE whatever exists as the default button text and instead read the `aria-label` content.

 #### Other Properties